ForEvolve/forevolve.github.io/_posts/en/2018-07-10-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-4.md

 ![VSTS release trigger](//cdn.forevolve.com/blog/images/2018/VSTS-release-trigger.png)

+> The filters are not required.
+> However, I believe it is a good idea to limit the deployment to production to one or more explicitly defined branch(es).
+> This could avoid unexpected behaviors and unplanned deployment of unstable releases to production.

 ## Testing the Continuous Deployment pipeline

 To test the continuous deployment pipeline, make a change in your Jekyll project, commit and push it to VSTS.